Sewell to be 1st woman, 3rd Black person to lead NYC police

 “She’s the woman for the job,” Adams declared as he appeared with Sewell at a news conference in her native Queens.

-“She carried with her throughout her career a sledge hammer and she crushed every glass ceiling that was put in her way,” Adams said.
+“She carried with her throughout her career a sledgehammer and she crushed every glass ceiling that was put in her way,” Adams said.
 “Today, she has crashed and destroyed the final one we need in New York City.”

 Sewell, who serves as the Nassau County Police Chief of Detectives, will be the third Black person to serve as New York Police Department commissioner.
 The 49-year-old will replace Dermot Shea, who is retiring from the NYPD after 30 years, having spent the last two as commissioner.
 She’ll begin when Adams takes office Jan.
 1.